skalenetwork/sgxwallet/README.md

 * If you can set SGX to `enabled` you are done!
 Proceed with "Install SGX Driver" section
 * If not, set SGX in BIOS to `software-controlled` and enable SGX as described below.

-## Enabling "software-controlled" SGX

-To enable SGX using a software utility:

-*  Build `sgx-enable` utility by typing `cd   sgx-software-enable; make`
-*  Run `./sgx-enable`.
-Verify that it says that SGX is successfully enabled

-sgxwallet has been tested on Ubuntu Linux 18.04.